PaigeEmanuelle/hcinnovate/design/README.md

 ## Things we would like to have implemented: ##

  * Interaction between imported data and standard blocks.
-For example, ideally you would be able to do something like add 1 to each y value in the datd you uploaded, then plot the modified data.
+For example, ideally you would be able to do something like add 1 to each y value in the datd you uploaded, then plot the modified data

  * Multiple project tabs, ability to save and open projects

  * Create variable space for blockly variables to be saved or accessed.
 Users could see the current value of a variable

+ * The ability to expand and collapse sections of the screen to increase user control and freedom

+ * Improve upon and add to documentation, perhaps integrating it into the application instead of having it on a separate screen